-Pallas Projects is an artist run organisation dedicated to facilitating artistic production by providing artist studios and curated projects in the city centre.
-This ongoing project started in 1996, collaborating with artists, curators and writers to engage and develop Irish contemporary art through solo projects by Irish and international artists.
-Pallas Projects aims to provide a constant space for artistic production and exhibition, searching for and inhabiting semi-permanent locations and temporary offsite exhibition/project scenarios, as well as fighting to maintain them.
-These have included a four year exhibition programme in a semi-derelict block of council flats, a white cube space in a former milking parlour, and collaborative projects with other major galleries.
+This artist-run organisation was founded in 1996 with the intention of collaborating with artists, curators and writers to engage and develop Irish contemporary art.
+Providing studio space and exhibition opportunities for Dublin-based and international artists, Pallas Projects provides a source of constant, revolutionary artistic production.
+They’re known for their offsite exhibitions and projects, which have included a four-year exhibition programme in a semi-derelict block of council flats, a white cube space in a former milking parlour, and collaborative projects with other major galleries.
 The project is now based at a long-term studio and project space in The Coombe.

 Established in 1983 by a group of artists and administrators, this was one of the first DIY artist-centred initiatives in Ireland.
 This group was housed in a rented, disused shirt factory that extended through a block on Temple Bar towards the quays.
 As Temple Bar became a cultural and tourist hub, the gallery space contributed to and developed with the area’s rejuvenation during the 1990s.
 The shirt factory received a major facelift, with 30 artist studios and a sizeable gallery on the ground floor, complete with large windows to maximise light and the sense of space.
 Temple Bar Gallery + Studios officially took occupation of the building in 1994.
 Thirty years since its inception, TBG+S continues to support upcoming artists as well as connecting the public with radical Irish contemporary art, with exhibitions of varying themes and media, from performance art to painting and installations.